 Let's walk through how to schedule focus time to your calendar using Good, Better, and Best approaches so you can make time for your important work sessions every week.

 FYI – Reclaim.ai has an awesome free forever plan, and all of these approaches can be accomplished through the free tier.

 1. Create "Focus Time" blocks without a plan - Good 🙂

 - Create a new Habit in Reclaim for "Focus Time"

 - Customize the time window, duration, and frequency of your focus time Habit (default is 2-4 hours every Monday-Friday)

 - Save and auto-schedule your focus time every week!

-This is a good way to make sure you have time for productive work every week, and leverage smart time blocking to maximize your calendar availability, but it lacks intentionality and context as your focus time blocks are unplanned and without purpose.
-Make sure to have a plan in place before your focus time sessions so you don't waste it wondering how to spend your time!
+This is a good way to defend focus time every day while maximizing your calendar availability, but it lacks planning.
+Make sure to have a plan in place before your focus time sessions so you don't waste it wondering how to spend your time.